dustinpfister/blog_posts/_posts/threejs-examples-position-things-to-sphere-surface.md

 ### Version Numbers matter with three.js

-When I wrote this post I was using three.js version r127 which was a late version of three.js at of April of 2021.
+When I first wrote this post I was using three.js version r127 which was a late version of three.js at of April of 2021, and the last time I edited this post I was using r140.
 Always be mindful of the dates of posts, as well as the dates at which I have last updated them. many code breaking changes are introduced to three.js that will case code examples such as the ones I have outline here to stop working.
 I do make an effort to update my content and the code examples in them now and then, but I have a whole lot of other posts on three.js and other categories that are also in need of some editing.

+### Source code is also on Github

+The latest source code for this example can also be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-position-things-to-sphere-surface).

 ## 1 - Using Vector3 Copy, add, and Apply Euler methods with the radius of the Sphere class instance of the Sphere Geometry ( r1 )